Parsa-Rajabi/cpsc-2350-spring-2022/_sources/about/syllabus.md

 **Mode of Delivery/Location:**
 As [Langara's course schedule](http://swing.langara.bc.ca/prod/hzgkfcls.P_GetCrseBySubj?term=202210&subj=CPSC), this course is split into 2 lectures:
-- 2 hour in-person lecture in A274
+- 2 hour hybrid lecture in A274/Zoom
 - 2 hour online (asynchronous)
-- 2 hour in-person lab section in A275
+- 2 hour hybrid lab section in A275/Zoom

+(Visit Brightspace for Zoom link)

 ---
 ## Course Instructor